The Modern Multi-Family Challenge: Finding Apartments for America’s Workforce

 - Programs such as the Green Multifamily Loan Program, Low Income Housing Tax Credits, and the Naturally Occurring Affordable Housing (“NOAH”) Preservation Loan are geared toward making properties sustainable and viable options for lower-income renters.

-- Solving the affordable and workforce housing shortage is going to take a combined effort from the private and public sector, for example, through deals that pair faster zoning approvals with financing options.
+- Solving the affordable and workforce housing shortage is going to take a combined effort from the private and public sector, particularly as we begin to rebuild post-pandemic.

-Annual multifamily mortgage originations have been on a steep rise since the housing market crash.
-Of the multifamily mortgages outstanding, government-sponsored enterprises (GSEs) are close to 50% of the market according to public records.
-Bank lenders are increasing share as well according to Al Beaumariage, SVP, KeyBank Real Estate Capital.® In general, Class A multifamily projects in primary markets have been the purview of life companies, private equity, and banks, while GSEs have been active in workforce housing in secondary and tertiary markets.
-However, overlap between lenders has increased; GSEs, banks, and insurance companies are competing more often for the same project.
-Lines are increasingly blurred as borrowers and lenders alike chase risk-adjusted deals.
+In general, Class A multifamily projects in primary markets have been the purview of life insurance companies, private equity, and banks, while GSEs have been active in workforce housing in secondary and tertiary markets.
+However, in recent years, overlap between lenders has increased.
+As borrowers and lenders alike chased risk-adjusted deals, GSEs, banks, and insurance companies competed more often for the same project.

 The Workforce Housing Conundrum

-Workforce housing is generally understood to be rental units priced below market-rate, but that do not meet the definition of affordable housing.2 While the FHA and GSEs have programs for affordable housing that provide options for borrowers, fewer programs address the need for more workforce housing.
-And together, the programs that have been implemented are insufficient to meet the vast and mounting need – 8 million Americans nationwide pay more than 50% of their income on rent, according to the National Low Income Housing Coalition.3
+Workforce housing is generally understood to be rental units priced below market-rate, but that do not meet the definition of affordable housing.8 While the FHA and GSEs have programs for affordable housing that provide options for borrowers, fewer programs address the need for more workforce housing.
+And together, the programs that have been implemented are insufficient to meet the vast and mounting need –1 in 4 Americans nationwide pay more than 50% of their income on rent, according to the Joint Center for Housing Studies of Harvard University.9

-According to Rob Likes, KeyBank National Director for Community Development Lending & Investment, a number of converging factors are putting pressure on the availability of workforce housing, including:
+Likes says a number of converging factors put pressure on the availability of workforce housing, including:

 - Price per square foot of living is rising: Single-family supply of so-called “starter homes” in particular is down, and home values are up in many areas, leading to further delays in moving from renting to owning.

-- Time is money for developers: New construction is too costly and time intensive to get through zoning approval to occupancy, making the numbers not work for developers to build anything except Class A or luxury apartments.
+- Time is money for developers: New construction is too costly and time intensive to get through zoning approval to occupancy.

-- Raising rents through improvements: The below-Class A stock that used to serve as workforce housing is being acquired by investors, rehabilitated, and repositioned at higher rents, making it unaffordable for a greater proportion of renters.
+- Raising rents through improvements: The below-Class A stock that used to serve as workforce housing was acquired by investors, rehabilitated, and repositioned at higher rents, making it unaffordable for a greater proportion of renters.

-Some agency value-add, moderate rehab programs are a start for borrowers, but they should be geared toward making properties sustainable and viable options for lower-income renters – not for “flipping.”
-The Lower Income Housing Tax Credit program is another option that regained its popularity in 2018.
-But to truly make a dent, federal agencies and policies, state and local initiatives, and the private sector must come together and develop programs that either add supply or focus on the preservation of units.
+Some agency-backed value-add, moderate rehab programs and the Lower Income Housing Tax Credit program are options for borrowers.
+But, they will only alleviate the housing gap if they’re geared toward making properties sustainable and viable options for lower-income renters, not “flipping” properties to garner higher rents.
+To truly make a dent, federal, state and local agencies and the private sector must come together and develop programs that either add supply or focus on the preservation of units.

 For example, deals can be structured to provide appealing financing terms in combination with liquidity from the agencies and faster zoning approvals to developers who agree to preserve the units at an affordable or below-market rate for the term of the loan.